AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 2. Create microbenchmark to simplify the comparison between the solutions.
 3. Add code changes that'd enhance the performance.

-# Issues

-1. isPrime(...) signature is insufficient.
-It could be replaces with boolean rather than throwing and handlng excewption.

-# Profiling
+# 1. Describe issues based on CPU and Memory analysis.
 YourTrack had been used via Intellij IDEA.
 The IntelliJ's run method had been excluded from profiling.

-# Experiment 1 - increase
+## 1.1 Experiment 1 - increase
 Value changed: 100 -> 100000 in order to increase amount of samples collected.
 As a result - Java OOM.
 Do we need to create that many threads? (certainly not) It's such an expensive operation.